 Single missing days: Is there a pattern in the day missed?
 Is it before or after the weekend suggesting the child is away from the area?
-Are there specific lessons or members of employees on these days?
-Is the parent informing the School/wraparound of the absence on the day?
+Are there specific lessons or employees on these days?
+Is the parent informing the School/Wraparound of the absence on the day?
 Are missing days reported back to parents to confirm their awareness?

-- Is the child being sexually exploited during this day? - Is the child avoiding abusive behaviour from peers or colleagues on this day? - Do the parents appear to be aware and are they condoning the behaviour? - Are the pupil's peers making comments or suggestions as to where the pupil is at? - Can the parent be contacted and made aware?
+- Is the child being sexually exploited during this day? - Is the child avoiding abusive behaviour from peers or colleagues on this day? - Do the parents appear to be aware and are they condoning the behaviour? - Are the pupil's peers making comments or suggestions as to where the pupil is? - Can the parent be contacted and made aware?

-Continuous missing days: Has the School/wraparound been able to make contact with the parent?
+Continuous missing days: Has the School/Wraparound been able to make contact with the parent(s)?
 Is medical evidence being provided?
-Are siblings attending School/wraparound (either our or local School/wraparounds)?
+Are siblings attending School/Wraparound (either our or local schools)?